PaulAdutwum/Intro_to-WebDev_Assignment-FM/README.md

 ## Technologies Used
 - HTML: Structure of the website.
 - CSS: Styling and layout with grid and flexbox.
-- Responsive Design**: Mobile-friendly layout.
+- Responsive Design: Mobile-friendly layout.

 ## How to View
 Visit the website [here](https://your-website-link).